CRosenauer/CR-Engine/README.md

+# CR-Engine (WIP)
+ A simple game engine developed in C++ build off of SDL.

+# Contents
+ Overview
+ Purpose

+# Overview
- A simple game engine developed in C++ build off of SDL music, and interpret user inputs.
+ The CR-Engine is a simple C++ game engine build off of SDL which contains "relatively" simple ways to handle game objects, draw sprites to a screen, play sound effects and music, and interpret user inputs.
 It should be noted that this project is a very early work in progress, as such it is subject to change as I further develop it and learn